 - Make a website for yourself; sites.google.com if nothing else, or github.com.
 Don't be stuck with your school's/work's URL. - Volunteer at any conference, for any position help is always needed, and you meet people.
-OBS Studio!
-Some conferences: HPG, I3D, EGSR, SIGGRAPH, CVPR. - Sincerely ask questions of authors if you are interested. - Blog or write articles on things you know or things you've tried.
-(And consider http://jcgt.org or at least arXiv.org) - Help review papers in an area you know well.
+Some conferences: HPG, I3D, EGSR (London, July 2024), SIGGRAPH, CVPR. - Sincerely ask questions of authors if you are interested. - Blog or write articles on things you know or things you've tried.
+(And consider http://jcgt.org or at least arXiv.org for more serious work.) - Help review papers in an area you know well.
 Say "yes." - Work on some (usually public, open source) project you like, in a team or on your own.
+"Ray Tracing in One Weekend."
 Get a different perspective.
 Make and share Shadertoys. - Learning doesn't end once you've graduated.
 So many options... online classes are good. - If you enjoy it: Write a book.
 Make a movie.
-Create a game.
+Create a mod or game.
 All quite doable!